 Is it your longer leg that is causing you to have uneven hips, or did you just happen to be born with uneven hips?

-These are some things to consider but the most realistic option is that you may have a lateral pelvic tilt.
+These are some causes you may want to consider but the most realistic option is that you have a lateral pelvic tilt where one hip is ‘hiked’ up higher than the other due to certain muscles imbalances that exist in the body.

-The good thing to note is that in most cases a lateral pelvic tilt can be fixed through basic self-massage, stretching, and corrective exercises.
+The good thing is that in most cases a lateral pelvic tilt can be fixed through basic self-massage, stretching, and corrective exercises that anyone can do from their own home.

-In this article, we’ll take a look into the idea of a lateral pelvic tilt.
+In this article, we’ll take a look into learning more about the lateral pelvic tilt.
 We’ll explore how this condition develops, how it’s treated, and what you can do to correct it.

 What is a Lateral Pelvic Tilt?